 Passengers on an October 8, 2001 American Airlines flight from Los Angeles subdued a deranged man trying to storm the cockpit.
-Then on December 22, 2001 passengers on American Airlines Flight #63 from Paris to Miami helped stop Richard Reid - an Islamic fundamentalist from the UK - trying to ignite explosives hidden in his shoe.
+Then on December 22, 2001 passengers on American Airlines Flight #63 from Paris to Miami stopped Richard Reid - a terrorist from the UK - trying to ignite explosives hidden in his shoe.
 Clearly, security has become everyone's business.

 Use a seat cushion as a shield or wrap a jacket around your arm and hand to deflect a hijacker's sharp-edged weapon.
 You will lose if you merely defend for survival – attack him!
 Less able passengers can throw food trays or liquids to distract the hijackers while the more able passengers attack with anything from ballpoint pens for stabbing to briefcases for clubbing.
 (See Improvised Weapons.)
-Never again will today's passengers trade a mere chance for survival by riding obediently to their destruction.
+Never again will today's passengers trust a false promise of survival and ride obediently to their destruction.

 Hostage/Pawn captors, the most common hostage-takers, use a captive as a bargaining chip to negotiate demands.
 They usually have at best only a vague plan or most often no plan at all to escape from a predicament that has escalated beyond their control.
 Almost always, they’re either arrested or shot down.

 Mentally unbalanced and unpredictable, a hostage/pawn captor may be a psychotic, a disgruntled employee at a workplace, the especially dangerous suicidal individual who commits “suicide by cop” (forcing a cop to kill him), or a jilted romantic partner.
 Other types include terrorists with political goals, or criminals in a robbery gone awry.